 Definition: Primary hemostasis is defined as the formation of the primary platelet plug.
 This serves to plug off small injuries especially in microvessels (< 100 μm) in mucosal tissues (respiratory, gastrointestinal, genitourinary tracts).
 Platelets are not only involved in platelet plug formation but are also crucial for formation of fibrin (secondary hemostasis).
 Activated platelets express a negatively charged phospholipid, phosphatidylserine (PS), on their surfaces, which is a binding site for the assembly of coagulation factor complexes.
 Assembly of these complexes on this surface markedly amplifies fibrin formation (called the propagation phase of secondary hemostasis).
 In addition, activated platelets also activate neutrophils, leading to NETosis or extrusion of nuclear material (Carestia et al 2016), which is strongly procoagulant and antifibrinolytic (Liaw et al 2015).

-Constituents: Platelets, von Willebrand factor (vWf), and the vessel wall.
+Constituents: Platelets, von Willebrand factor (vWf), integrins, and extracellular matrix components in the vessel wall.

 - Cells: Endothelial cells (source of vWf), platelets

-- Adhesive proteins: vWf, subendothelial matrix protein (e.g. collagen)
+- Adhesive proteins: vWf, integrins, subendothelial matrix protein (e.g. collagen)

 - Facilitators: Thrombin (platelet agonist)

-- Platelet adhesion: Platelets adhere to the exposed subendothelial matrix (directly or indirectly via vWf).
+- Platelet adhesion: Platelets firmly adhere to the exposed subendothelial matrix (directly to collagen or are captured via multimeric vWf).